Guyana Defence Force: 1st Infantry Battalion Group

-In the 1980s, Guyana National Service provided infantry battalions for use by the GDF for the purposes of national security.
-Those battalions were amalgamated in 1988 to form what is now the 1st Infantry Battalion Group.
-The now combined battalion is today required to carry out the tasks protecting the country in case of wartime and to help the local authorities in emergency situations.
+In the 1980s, the Guyana Defence Force manned the Amawai, Roraima, Ireng, and Takutu sectors, while the Kutari Sector was manned by the then Guyana National Service.
+In 1988, these GDF battalions were merged to create the 1st Infantry Battalion, later known as the 1st Infantry Battalion Group.
+At that time, the Force had more resources, including human, financial, and materiel, compared to its current state.
+However, today, the amalgamated battalion faces significant challenges as it is now required to carry out the tasks previously handled by multiple units.
+This poses a considerable challenge, especially given the changing dynamics in the global environment, which are impacting the nation's security.

+31 Special Forces Squadron

+The 31 Special Forces Squadron is a special forces group that is specialized in airborne, jungle and river warfare operations.

 GDF Band Corps

 The Guyana Defence Force Band Corps is the official musical unit of the GDF whose role is to provide musical accompaniment for ceremonial functions of the GDF.
 The members were drawn from the Rifle Companies and the defunct Volunteer Force and were brought out during regimental military parades.
 The Guyana Defence Force Steel Band would soon follow the main band's lead after its own establishment in 1970, three years after the original band was founded.

 Medical Corps

 The Medical Corps provides medical and dental care to all the members of the GDF and their immediate families.
 It often liaises with the Health ministry for medical procedures and protocol to be carried out effectively.
 The corps is situated in Base Camp Ayanganna which includes facilities such as a medical laboratory and a dental lab.